theScore Online Sportsbook Promo Codes & Review

 - Speed:The app performs well on a variety of stable internet connections and data.
 At least 4G is recommended for data users.

 - Stability: theScore’s sportsbook app performs well on most devices, but does suffer from dropped connections if you minimize the app for too long.
 This will require you to log back in, so users with two-factor authentication and security questions might be a bit frustrated having to enter their data multiple times per session.

 - Appearance: This is a modern online sportsbook with a modern feel.
 Everything is crisp and legible across numerous screens, and the app does a great job of listing relevant information without too much clutter.

 - Navigation: Like most sports betting apps, your betslip is dynamic and can be dragged in and out of the main screen.
-Placing bets is a snap, and most users will have no trouble finding Live bets, accessing customer support, and more, right from the app.
+Placing bets can be done in a snap, and most users will have no trouble finding Live bets, accessing customer support, and more, right from the app.

-- Responsiveness: theScore’s mobile sportsbook performs well on most mobile devices with up to date operating systems.
+- Responsiveness: theScore’s sportsbook performs well on most mobile devices with up-to-date operating systems.
 Users may find some trouble when trying to log on from phones older than the Samsung S8 or the iPhone 8.

 - Enter your email address, preferred password, and personal details.